http4s/rho/examples/README.md

 The JSON HAL example contains a JavaScript-based browser to easily navigate from one resource to another.
 Just enter [http://localhost:8080/hal-ui]() to get access.

-Both examples contains a Swagger UI to make the automatically generated API more accessable for humans.
+Both examples contains a Swagger UI to make the automatically generated API more accessible for humans.
 Visit [http://localhost:8080/swagger-ui]() to navigate through the REST API documentation of the running example.